 No one expects to be injured in a pedestrian accident.
 If you have been hit by a car and you are able, you should obtain the contact and insurance information of the at-fault motorist.
 You will need to prove that the motorist who hit you was at fault in order to claim compensation from the at-fault driver’s insurance company.
 If you were hit by a hit-and-run driver, you may make a claim through your own uninsured motorist coverage.
 An experienced lawyer who knows Alabama personal injury law can guide you through the claims process and protect your rights to seek full compensation.

 Motorists in Alabama must yield the right-of-way to pedestrians in a crosswalk.
-However, if a pedestrian crosses an intersection against a light, the pedestrian may have contributed to the accident and be ineligible to receive compensation from the motorist.
+However, if a pedestrian crosses an intersection in Huntsville against a light, the pedestrian may have contributed to the accident and be ineligible to receive compensation from the motorist.
 In Alabama, if a pedestrian contributed even partly to an accident, the pedestrian may not be able to claim damages from the driver.
 The insurance companies will give weight to the police findings in determining fault in an accident.
 The fault in a pedestrian accident is often disputed.
 It is important not to merely accept the first offer made by insurance companies.
 You may be entitled to much more.
 It is also important to consult an attorney to properly preserve your claims so they will not be barred by the statute of limitations.
 Having a proven lawyer presenting evidence to the insurance adjuster supporting your account of the accident can make all the difference in the outcome.